 Once the scape begins to curl over at the top, I will cut them off where they connect to the top set of leaves.
 Cutting the scape off will help put more growing energy into the bulb as it nears its final growing stages.

 I have always cut the scape off and it has served me well, but I am hearing new evidence that now suggests that cutting the scape is not necessary.
 I tried an experiment on my Polish Hardneck variety this year and left a few scapes on.
-Maybe it was just coincidence but I found those bulbs to be smaller than the ones with the scapes cut off.
+Maybe it was just a coincidence but I found those bulbs to be smaller than the ones with the scapes cut off.
 Therefore, I will keep it safe and keep cutting the scapes off.

 Soon the leaves will begin to brown at the top, telling you the garlic is nearing time to be harvested.
 Once the tops are all brown, but still with a little green on the stem (don’t wait until the plant is entirely brown), it is ready to harvest.
 Typically this will occur in mid to late July, especially here in Illinois.